 "We have the chance to really say goodbye in a special way.
 I don't want to say that we are lucky, because that doesn't seem quite right, either."

-She even shared a rare upside to these years spent fighting cancer alongside her husband.
-Following the tragic shooting at a Pittsburgh synagogue that killed 11 people, Anne realized her family was given an opportunity that they've made sure not to squander.
+She even shared a rare upside to those years spent fighting cancer alongside her husband before his passing in December 2018, at just 36 years old.
+Following the tragic shooting at a Pittsburgh synagogue that killed 11 people, Anne realized her family was given an opportunity that they made sure not to squander.

 "We've obviously been very sad since coming home on hospice care, working through a host of emotions," she said.
 "But when I heard the news stories of those innocent people losing their lives so unexpectedly, I sat here that day feeling even more sad for them.
 Today, even though we know what is to come, we know what's coming."